hegworks/tanim/docs/tanim-wiki.md

 **Exiting Play Mode:**

 ```
-tanim::StopTimeline() for each entity → tanim::ExitPlayMode()
+tanim::StopTimeline() for each entity -> tanim::ExitPlayMode()
 ```

 ### Threading

 Tanim is **not thread-safe**.
 All API functions must be called from the same thread (typically your main thread).
-This includes all lifecycle functions, user override implementations, and component registration.
+This includes all lifecycle functions, [user override implementations](#user-overrides), and component registration.

 ### Error Handling

-Tanim reports errors through your `LogError` implementation rather than throwing exceptions or crashing.
+Tanim reports errors through your [LogError](#logerror--loginfo) implementation rather than throwing exceptions or crashing.
 When errors occur (entity not found, component missing, etc.), Tanim logs the error and skips animation for that sequence.
 Your application continues running.

 ---